daireto/sqlactive/docs/api/active-record-mixin.md

 async def insert(**kwargs) -> Self
 ```

-> Inserts a new row and returns the saved instance.
+> Insert a new row and return the saved instance.

 > **Parameters**